 Discipline strategies for children with ASD

 Children like to be praised and to be rewarded when they do something good.
-Children with autism also benefit from rewards and praises for outstanding behaviour.
+Children with autism also benefit from rewards and praises for outstanding behavior.
 Most children with autism spectrum disorder respond to praise, but there is a small percentage which is not responsive to praise.
 Children who seem to withdraw from other people might not be very motivated to do something for other people, thus praise and rewards may not be the best way to discipline such a child.

 A child with ASD can be taught to respond to praise by using something that links the positive words to what the child likes doing.
 The child eventually learns to enjoy the praise on its own.